momouzunov2003/Huts-Catalogue-XML/README.md

 This method for building the PDF file is far more troublesome.
 Apache FOP doesn't allow DOCTYPE declarations.
 This renders the course requirement for presenting the graphics as XML entities impossible.
-Therefore the xml needs tobe transformed and the entities be resolved. his is done by hardcoding the path to each image in a intermediate XSL transformation file.
+Therefore the xml needs to be transformed and the entities be resolved.
+This is done by hardcoding the path to each image in an intermediate XSL transformation file.
 This is not a perfect solution but a working one nonetheless.

 ### Step 1: Transform the original XML file